-Creativity is God energy flowing through us, shaped by us, like light flowing through a crystal prism.
-When we are clear about who we are and what we are doing, the energy flows freely and we experience little or no strain.
-But we often resist that energy, because it makes us feel a little out of control.
-We feel the fear of living more deeply from who we are.
-So we shut down the flow to regain our sense of control.
-We slam on the psychic and spiritual brakes.
-Each one of us has our own favorite ways of blocking creativity.
-Here are a few.
+"Creativity is God energy flowing through us, shaped by us, like light flowing through a crystal prism.
+When we are clear about who we are and what we are doing, the energy flows freely and we experience no or little strain.
+When we resist what that energy might show us, or where it might take us, we often experience a unsettled, out-of-control feeling.
+We want to shut down the flow and regain our sense of control.
+We slam on the psychic brakes.